 One of the most common issues with pepper plants are curling leaves.
 Your plants appear to be growing strong when suddenly you notice distorted leaves.
 What went wrong?!

 There are many possible causes, from too much light, to too much water, to perhaps a calcium deficiency.
+But before you go self-diagnosing the problem, read our article about pepper plant leaves curling here.

 Yellowing leaves

-Another common sighting for jalapeno plants are yellowing leaves.
+Another common sighting for jalapeño plants are yellowing leaves.
 If you start to see your leaves turning yellow, don’t panic.
 It could simply be natural leaf death.

 However, if the problem persists and spreads, read our article on why pepper plant leaves turn yellow here.
 This will help you diagnose and fix the problem quickly.